Internet Matters

 Children’s experiences of harm online

-77% of children tell us they have experienced at least one online harm.
-This is an 8% increase from a year ago (71%).
+Three-quarters (75%) of children tell us they have experienced at least one online harm.

 Parents’ concerns about their children’s experiences

-Parents are most concerned about their child spending too much time online, being contacted by strangers and exposure to mis/disinformation which are harms children are most likely to say they have experienced online.
+Parents are most concerned about their child’s exposure to mis/disinformation, spending too much time online and contact with strangers.
 These worries are leading to an increasing number of parents supporting bans on social media and smartphones for certain age groups.

 The role of parents